 Before going further, let me talk a bit about camera setting for long exposure photography.
 If you’re already familiar with so-called “exposure triangle” (how aperture [a.k.a. f-stop], shutter speed and ISO work together), feel free to skip.
-As my website is solely dedicated to cityscape photography at twilight and dusk, I’ll talk about camera setting specifically required for that purpose, though.
+As my website is solely dedicated to cityscape photography at twilight and dusk (a.k.a. blue hour), I’ll talk about camera setting specifically required for that purpose, though.

 Exposure triangle.
-To shoot long exposure photography at twilight and dusk, we should use a bigger f-stop number (e.g. f/11-f/13), slow shutter speed (anything from a few seconds to a few minutes) and low ISO (i.e. 100).
+To shoot long exposure photography at blue hour, we should use a bigger f-stop number (e.g. f/11-f/13), slow shutter speed (anything from a few seconds to a few minutes) and low ISO (i.e. 100).

 Mode: Aperture Priority or Manual Mode

 I shoot everything with Aperture Priority mode by default, but switch to Manual mode when shooting long exposure photography that goes beyond 30 secs of exposure.
 This is because only Manual mode can handle shutter speed that exceeds 30 secs.
 FYI, most of my dusk photos on Gallery Page were shot with Manual mode, exposing well over 30 secs (mostly 2-4 minutes).

 Aperture (f-stop): f/13 or f/11 (My Usual Choice)